I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtcheckocclusion.md

 <p>This function might also return other <b>NTSTATUS</b> values.</p>

 ## -remarks
 <p>The handle to the window that is checked for occlusion must be valid.
 A window is not occluded if a part of its client area lies on a unowned video present network (VidPn) source, if its client area is an empty rectangular area (RECT), or if desktop composition is running.</p>

-<p>The handle to the window that is checked for occlusion must be valid.
-A window is not occluded if a part of its client area lies on a unowned video present network (VidPn) source, if its client area is an empty rectangular area (RECT), or if desktop composition is running.</p>

 ## -requirements